-- 4.2.1 In exercising its discretion in carrying out regulatory functions, the Council will have regard to this policy document as well as any corporate policy statement on the safeguarding of children. - 4.2.2 Notwithstanding the existence of this Policy, each application or enforcement measure will be considered on its own merits.
-Where it is appropriate for the Council to depart substantially from its Policy, clear reasons will be given for doing so. - 4.2.3 Nothing in this Policy prevents an applicant or licence / permit holder from requesting that the Council considers the individual merits of their case and or to depart from its Policy.
-Such request may either be in writing to, or made orally before, a Regulatory Sub-Committee, or Officers of the Council as deemed appropriate in the circumstances of the case. - 4.2.4 This Policy (and associated work procedures) will provide guidelines to council staff required to administer and enforce the licensing function with appropriate guidelines. - 4.2.5 This Policy shall be kept under review and revised as appropriate and in any event not more than every five years. - 4.2.6 This Policy does not override legal requirements detailed in primary and secondary legislation. - 4.2.7 Any enforcement action will have regard to the Councils' adopted enforcement policy and national enforcement guidance (for example the Regulators code or equivalent). - 4.2.8 The Council will have regard to relevant policy documents in respect of the discharge of its functions. - 4.2.9 The council will accept applications submitted electronically (for example by email). - 4.2.10 Although the legislation and this policy specify the information that applicants need to provide when making an application there are no prescribed
+- 2.3.
+Undertaking these duties will entail information sharing with relevant agencies including service areas of the Council itself; the Police and other Local Authorities. - 2.4.
+In exercising its discretion in carrying out regulatory functions, the Council will have regard to this policy document as well as any corporate policy statement on the safeguarding of children. - 2.5.
+Notwithstanding the existence of this Policy, each application or enforcement measure will be considered on its own merits.
+Where it is appropriate for the Council to depart substantially from its Policy, clear reasons will be given for doing so. - 2.6.
+Nothing in this Policy prevents an applicant or licence / permit holder from requesting that the Council considers the individual merits of their case and or to depart from its Policy.
+Such request may either be in writing to, or made orally before, a Regulatory Sub-Committee, or Officers of the Council as deemed appropriate in the circumstances of the case. - 2.7.
+This Policy (and associated work procedures) will provide guidelines for applicants, employers, parents and to staff required to administer and enforce the licensing function with appropriate guidelines